 This recipe requires a sourdough starter and - because I’m not enough of an expert baker to explain the nuance and delicacy in writing - some familiarity with the sourdough process.
 I follow the Tartine Country Loaf steps and used this recipe as a base.
 This YouTube tutorial is helpful, to get an overview of the process.

 Active starter that floats in water - 170g

-Mix the flours and seaweed flakes.
+Mix the flours.
 In a separate bowl, mix the starter with 365g warm water.
 Use your hands to help dissolve the starter.
 Mix in flour + seaweed flakes.

 Mix by hand under dough comes together in a sticky ball.
 Cover with a towel and let sit for 30 min, ideally in an environment between 75-80 degrees.

 Fold by dipping your hands in water and lifting one edge of dough and pulling up and over the remaining dough.
 Repeat on all 4 sides.
 Do this every half hour for a total of 3 hours.